omniti-labs/omnios-build-perl/README.md

 The build process will termporarily install IPS dependencies (that is, your modules dependencies will be installed as IPS modules).
 So, you'll need sudo on the machine.

-You can get Vagrantfiles for both 5.14 and 5.16 from here :  git@trac.omniti.net:/clinton/omnios-packaging-vagrant .

 ### Making your own build machine

 Alternatively, you can do your own install of OmniOS.